300 Blackout Guide 2026: Barrel Length, Suppressors & Subsonic vs Supersonic Compared header image

 The Problem: 5.56 NATO was designed for 20" barrels.
 Short barrels lose significant velocity, and the supersonic crack makes true suppression impossible.

 The Solution: AAC developed .300 Blackout to deliver .30 caliber performance from short barrels while enabling genuine subsonic capability.
-Same bolt, same magazines—just swap the barrel.
+Same bolt, same magazines, just swap the barrel.
+AAC is back with the MPW Series suppressor-optimized rifles in .300 BLK.

 The Result: A cartridge that achieves complete powder burn in 9" barrels, works flawlessly with suppressors, and fires subsonic rounds that are genuinely hearing-safe.